ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 {:tip: .tip}

-# Getting Credentials and Connection Strings
+# Creating Users and Getting Connection Strings
 {: #connection-strings}

-In order to connect to {{site.data.keyword.databases-for-mongodb_full}}, you need credentials and connection strings.
-A {{site.data.keyword.databases-for-mongodb}} deployment is provisioned with an admin user, and after you [set the admin password](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-admin-password), you can use its credentials to connect to your deployment.
+In order to connect to {{site.data.keyword.databases-for-mongodb_full}}, you need some users and connection strings.
 Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Connections_ panel.
 These strings can be used with any set of credentials that you generate.

 ![Connections panel on the Dashboard Overview](images/connections_panel.png)

 You can also grab connection strings from the [CLI](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections) and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

+A {{site.data.keyword.databases-for-mongodb}} deployment is provisioned with an admin user, and after you [set the admin password](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-admin-password), you can use its credentials to connect to your deployment.
+{: .tip}

-## Credentials and Connection Strings for additional users
+## Additional Users and Connection Strings

 Access to your {{site.data.keyword.databases-for-mongodb}} deployment is not limited to the admin user.
 You can create additional users and retrieve connection strings specific to them by using the _Service Credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.

+All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

-## Getting Credentials and Connection Strings from _Service Credentials_
+### Creating Users and Getting Connection Strings in _Service Credentials_

 1. Navigate to the service dashboard for your service.
 2. Click _Service Credentials_ to open the _Service Credentials_ panel.